 - Browser support: Have you taken a look at your site through the eyes of your users?
 Remember to consider which browsers you are supporting.
 If you are not supporting a specific browser, a message should be written - warning the user that their experience might be less.
 These warnings are easily made using conditional html comments, you can read my guide on how to set this up

 - Screen sizes: ah yes.
 Responsive web design.
 Very few websites today are created without thinking about responsiveness.
 However most sites are still developed on large screens.
 Sometimes we forget to check how our site looks in different sizes.
 As we continue to improve our site, we might forget to check for impacts on other screen sizes.

-- Test on real devices: Even though the difference in devices are much less today than 3 years ago.
-Testing on actual devices should be done.
-This can be expensive.
-I would suggest using what you have or can afford - and use emulators for the rest.
+- Test on real devices: Even though the difference in devices is much less today than 5 years ago, testing on actual devices should be done.
+This can be expensive, I would suggest using what you have or can afford - and use emulators for the rest.

-- SSL: Also known as Secure Socket Layer.
-Besides adding extra security to your site.
-It is said that some search engines rank you higher if you are using https.
+- SSL (HTTPS): Also known as Secure Socket Layer.
+Besides adding extra security to your site, it is said that some search engines rank you higher if you are using https.

 - Dead links: Google will punish you for bad links.
 Even if you are not thinking too highly of SEO your users will also dislike broken or dead links on your page.

 - Spelling: Even though you likely can find incorrect grammar on this page I will pass on this advice.
 Look through the text on your website and check for obvious errors.

 That was my list!
 Hope you enjoyed it.
 Let me know in the comments if something is missing!